marinovdev/JavaScript/readme.md

 ### 10.4.
 Middleware
 A middleware is basically a function that will the receive the Request and Response objects, just like your route Handlers do.
 As a third argument you have another function which you should call once your middleware code completed.

+### 10.5.
+Provisioning

+The act of providing environment variables is referred to as provisioning.
 ___

 # :x: 11.
 Errors